Dhruv3872/to-do-app-2/README.md

 ## Changes introduced in this commit:

-- Put components in their relevant directories for maintaining a proper project structure.
+- Transitioned to absolute paths from relative paths in imports.
+- Initiated a DropDown component to offer a dropdown menu in the `AppBar` component.